Allergy & Immunology Billing Services in Georgia

 Why Georgia Allergy & Immunology Practices Need Specialized Billing

 Georgia's healthcare market includes 25,000+ physicians, and allergy & immunology practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Georgia on the commercial side and Georgia Families on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect allergy & immunology procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect allergy & immunology procedure coverage and medical necessity requirements.
 Generic billing teams without GA specific knowledge leave revenue on the table.

 Allergy & Immunology billing itself is complex.
 Allergy and immunology billing revolves around allergy testing codes (95004 percutaneous, 95024 intracutaneous, 95044 patch testing), immunotherapy administration (95115-95117 for injections, 95120-95134 for professional services with provision of antigen), biologic medication J-codes for severe allergic conditions, and pulmonary function testing (94010-94070).
 Test count accuracy is critical — each allergy test is billed per individual allergen, and a typical testing session involves 40-80 individual tests.
-When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 3 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving allergy & immunology practices from Atlanta to Columbus and across Georgia.
+When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 6 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving allergy & immunology practices from Atlanta to Athens and across Georgia.

 Code